2021: The Year in Review

 American democracy is (likely) doomed

 I've seen countries fall in a blink of an eye.
-I personally witnessed it twice: once in 1991 when I watched tanks heading towards Moscow during the August Coup, and then about a decade later when Putin started to usurp power in earnest and began turning Russia back into Soviet Union.
-While there were major differences in the way these two events unfolded, they were similar in many ways: they both led to unraveling of the country.
+I personally witnessed it twice: once in 1991 when I watched tanks heading towards Moscow during the August Coup, and then about a decade later when Putin started to usurp power in earnest and began turning Russia back into the Soviet Union.
+While there were major differences in the way these two events unfolded, they were similar in many ways: they both led to the unraveling of the country.

 If you think that the American flavor of democracy is somehow immune to these things, think again.
 It's not, it may and in all likelihood will happen here.
 And with one of (only) two major parties making every effort to prevent their opponents from voting, and the other party being so anemic while running the government, the American Democracy® and the entire American Experiment™ is all but doomed.
 We will see this country disintegrate within our lifetimes, and it makes me very sad #EndTheFilibuster #VotingRightsBIllNow #EatTheRich